projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 In partition mode, ACRN provides guests with exclusive access to cores, memory, cache, and peripheral devices.
 Partition mode enables developers to dedicate resources exclusively among the guests.
-However there is no support today in x86 hardware or in ACRN to partition resources such as peripheral buses (e.g. PCI).
-On x86 platforms that support Cache Allocation Technology (CAT) and Memory Bandwidth Allocation(MBA), resources such as Cache and memory bandwidth can be used by developers to partition L2, Last Level Cache (LLC) and memory bandwidth among the guests.
+However, there is no support today in x86 hardware or in ACRN to partition resources such as peripheral buses (e.g. PCI).
+On x86 platforms that support Cache Allocation Technology (CAT) and Memory Bandwidth Allocation(MBA), resources such as Cache and memory bandwidth can be used by developers to partition L2, Last Level Cache (LLC), and memory bandwidth among the guests.
 Refer to :ref:`hv_rdt` for more details on ACRN RDT high-level design and :ref:`rdt_configuration` for RDT configuration.